1. Give yourself time.

 Re-acquiring your hearing skills takes practice.
 When you’re using a hearing aid for the first time, start by wearing them for only a few hours at a time.
-If it gets to the point where you feel exhausted or overwhelmed, remove them, but try to wear them a little longer every day.
+If it gets to the point where you feel exhausted or overwhelmed you can remove them, but try to wear them a little longer every day.
 The longer you wear them, the better you’ll get at identifying sounds, interpreting voices, and focusing on what you’re hearing.

 Prior to getting hearing aids, you may have been told to “stop shouting” from time to time.
 It’s natural to begin talking loudly when you experience hearing loss, but now you can properly regulate your own volume.
 A good way to get in the habit of this is by reading to yourself while wearing your hearing aids.
 It not only helps you determine the appropriate volume for speech, but it also will help you get better at recognizing the sounds of words and speech again.

-Enlist the help of family and friends
+5. Enlist the help of family and friends.

-This is best to do with friends and family, as these voices are the easiest to identify and interpret since they are already familiar to your brain.
-They also can help you adjust by setting the television at a comfortable volume, giving you the chance to listen and adjust to these new volumes.
+Try to practice with people you know well, since these familiar voices are the easiest for your brain to identify and interpret.
+Your loved ones also can help you adjust by setting the television at a comfortable volume to their ears, giving you the chance to listen and adjust to these new volumes.
+You shouldn’t be turning the volume on your television higher than a person without hearing loss would, or you could further damage your hearing.

-Keep a hearing journal
+6. Keep a hearing journal.

-Don’t adjust the volume too much
+8. Don’t adjust the volume too much.

 You also may want to try to hear faint sounds from far away or hear in a way that normal ears can’t.
 By doing this, though, you are not only interfering with the hearing aid adjustment process, but you are also running the risk of further damaging your hearing.

-Take advantage of telecoil technology
+9. Take advantage of telecoil technology.

 Hearing aids now have the ability to wirelessly connect with other electronic devices with what is called “telecoil technology” or “telecoil mode.”
 Hearing aids with this capability (like the MDHearingAid AIR) can be linked to cell phones, computers, microphones, audio systems, and other compatible electronics so that the sounds being emitted (like the voices on a cell phone) can be sent directly to your hearing aid, further improving the clarity with which you hear these devices.